rodsters/CrunchTime/README.md

 The health bar also checks whether or not the player has [died](https://github.com/rodsters/CrunchTime/blob/44a2ee9c9fcf48b233ec80d5e13348767a0c2c1f/CrunchTime/Assets/Scripts/HealthBar.cs#L28).
 Upon reaching 0.0 HP, the game will load the GameOver scene ([Death](https://github.com/rodsters/CrunchTime/blob/44a2ee9c9fcf48b233ec80d5e13348767a0c2c1f/CrunchTime/Assets/Scripts/HealthBar.cs#L35)).

-A video reference was used for the health bar
+A video reference was used for the health bar.

 [Health Bar Reference](https://youtu.be/NE5cAlCRgzo)

 #### Dash Cooldown